moMuch has been written about blood diamonds. But how ethical are healing crystals?

 This is one of the biggest ethical crystal suppliers is the USA.
 It boasts a hugely sustainable operation with zero carbon footprint, and you can even go there and mine your own stones if you like!

 Kacha Stones owns their own mine on a West Wales hillside overlooking the River Cyche.
 Their location offers considerable advantages when it comes to crystal cleansing and storage such as a pollution free environment and on site natural springs and streams.
 Katha Stones is passionate about providing ethically hand mined crystals, and always keep in mind how crystals are sourced, handled, stored and shipped affects their energy.

-This is another brand you can trust.
+This is another brand you can trust for finding ethical healing crystals.
 Located in the old part of Kabul where heroin addiction and poverty were rife, the Foundation has made a huge change in the quality of life for the residents there since it was set up.
 They have been able to hire over 400 local men a day to source stones, make jewellery, and create a new cultural, educational and economic hub.

-The community now has a primary school, a health clinic, a literacy centre with a library and an institute of Afghan arts and architecture that teaches English and Business skills.
-The Foundation has worked with British designer Pippa Small to create some stunning collections.
+The community now has a primary school, a health clinic, a literacy centre and more.
+There’s also a library and an institute of Afghan arts and architecture that teaches English and Business skills.
+The Foundation regularly works with British designer Pippa Small to create some stunning collections.

-Since there’s no set ethical standard for clean-sourced crystals, it’s important to do as much research as you can before buying healing crystals, especially if you really want their energy to be ‘clean’ – how could anything sourced from un-ecological methods or child labour be healing?
+Since there’s no set ethical standard for clean-sourced crystals, it’s important to do as much research as you can before buying healing crystals.
+And that’s especially true if you really want their energy to be ‘clean’.
+After all, how could anything sourced from un-ecological methods or child labour possibly be considered to be healing?

-The brands above are a good place to start searching for ethical healing crystals, but ultimately, unless you find the stone yourself, you should be aware that as with any gemstone, crystals can come from dodgy sources indeed.
+The brands above are a good place to start searching for ethical healing crystals.
+But ultimately, unless you find the stone yourself, you should be aware that as with any gemstone, crystals can come from very dodgy sources indeed.